eubentof/100boxes/README.md

 - [ ] Revert the move by right click in the selected box
 - [ ] List the scores made user by datetime
 - [ ] Save the scores in a external source
+- [ ] Add on menu the tips/tutorial
+- [ ] Add on menu the replay velocity control